-Once again Ranelagh finds itself with another excellent new restaurant serving imaginative cooking in a stylish setting.
-La Reserve may be small but there’s no limit to the capabilities of Burgundian chef-proprietor Jerome Fernandes, who champions the best of Gallic cooking.
+An excellent restaurant serving imaginative cooking in a stylish setting - La Reserve may be small but there’s no limit to the capabilities of Burgundian chef-proprietor Jerome Fernandes, who champions the best of Gallic cooking.

 Leather banquettes run along both walls where exposed brick, bare wood tables, French prints and pendulum lights create an intimate and cosy setting, while two outdoor tables make prime spots for some lunchtime people-watching.